Pittsburgh, Pennsylvania

 What?

-A Rosary Congress
+Eucharistic Rosary Congress

 In 1979, the people of Poland welcomed Pope John Paul ll to his homeland after praying continuous rosaries in the presence of Our Eucharistic Lord at the home of the beloved miraculous icon of Our Lady of Czestochowa.
 They did this for seven consecutive days.
-Now referred to as the first Rosary Congress, it was then called the “Siege of Jericho.”
+Now referred to as the first Eucharistic Rosary Congress, it was then called the “Siege of Jericho.”
 For a complete history, click here to access the (national) Diocesan Rosary Congresses website.

 When?

-The Pittsburgh Rosary Congress will be held in St. Anthony Chapel (address below).
-It begins Saturday, October 2, 2021, following the 8:30 a.m.
-Mass and Outdoor Procession.
-It ends Friday, October 8, 2021, at 7:00 p.m.
-Details follow.
+The Pittsburgh Eucharistic Rosary Congress will be held in St. Anthony Chapel (address below).
+It begins Saturday, October 4, 2025, following the 10:00 a.m.
+Mass.
+It ends Friday, October 10, 2025, with the 12:00 noon Closing Mass.

 Where?